 Obtaining a license means that a roofer meets minimum industry training standards and work experience.
 This is in place to protect consumers like you.

-Don’t settle for a simple handshake…get your roof work completed by licensed, experienced, professional contractors.
-If they cut corners by not paying for licensing, insurance or bonding, what’s keeping them from cutting corners on their work or the materials they’re using?
+Don’t settle for a simple handshake.
+Get your roof work completed by licensed, professional, experienced contractors.
+If they cut corners by not paying for licensing, insurance or bonding, they’re likely cutting corners on the work too.